edekeijzer/OctoPrint-PSUControl-Shelly/README.md

 Please check your logs first.
 If they do not explain your issue, open an issue in GitHub.
 Please set *octoprint.plugins.psucontrol* and *octoprint.plugins.psucontrol_shelly* to **DEBUG** and include the relevant logs.

 ## Todo
+- [ ] Add descriptions to settings page
-[] Improve transition for cloud mode so it won't send new requests until status is returned.
+- [ ] Improve transition for cloud mode so it won't send new requests until status is returned.
-[] Retrieve Shelly model and set available options accordingly.
+- [ ] Retrieve Shelly model and set available options accordingly.
-[] Add an option to disable switch input to prevent accidental shutdowns.
+- [ ] Add an option to disable switch input to prevent accidental shutdowns.